-Our Expert Digital Marketing Recruiter talks CVs & Prosecco at event held by the award-winning digital community, Brighton Digital Women…
+Our Expert Digital Marketing Recruiter talks CVs & Prosecco with Brighton Digital Women…

 Who are Brighton Digital Women?

 Brighton Digital Women are a Sussex based not for profit organisation with a passion for sharing digital knowledge.
 This award-winning digital community hold meet-ups once a month in which aspirational women are encourages to attend to expand & share their digital marketing knowledge.

 Our Director Natasha Woodford got the opportunity to run the June workshop which was a great interactive success!

 Don’t forget to print out your C.V.s for the meetup tonight, we’re gonna give feedback in small groups ➕ tips & advice from @TashaWoodford ?

 — BrightonDigitalWomen (@BTNDigitalWomen) June 5, 2017